rcsofttech/audit-trail-bundle

 Security & Compliance

-• Sensitive Data Masking: Native support for #[SensitiveParameter] and custom #[Sensitive] attributes.
+• Sensitive Data Masking: Native support for #[SensitiveParameter] on promoted constructor parameters and custom #[Sensitive] attributes.

 • HMAC Signatures: Audit logs can be signed so tampering can be detected during verification.